Mattinton/prettier-plugin-tidy-imports/README.md

 ### Typescript Path Aliases

-This package doesn't know the difference between `Third Party` imports, and aliases defined in the `tsconfig.json` [paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) config.
+This package doesn't know the difference between third party imports, and aliases defined in your `tsconfig.json` [paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) config.
 If you want to make sure these are grouped separately, you should prefix your aliases with a symbol not used in third party modules such as the tilde (`~`).

 ## Installation